LucianoLaratelli/laratel.li/resources/cv.md

 ### Operating Systems

-I'm highly proficient in the usage and configuration of Arch Linux, the Debian-based Linux distributions, and macOS.
+I'm proficient in the usage and configuration of Arch Linux, the Debian-based Linux distributions, and macOS.
 I used to be pretty good with Windows, too, but it's been years since I used it.
 Recently I've been hacking around with GNU Guix System for my home server.

 ## Projects